Rabeya Akter

 Hello, I am Rabeya Akter.

-Previously, I worked at Therap BD Ltd. as an Associate Software Engineer (QA), where I led quality assurance efforts for several machine learning systems.
+Previously, I have worked at Therap BD Ltd. as an Associate Software Engineer (QA), where I led quality assurance efforts for several machine learning systems.
 I also interned at Pathao Limited, where I worked on data science projects.

 I hold a B.Sc. in Robotics and Mechatronics Engineering from the University of Dhaka.
 During my undergraduate studies, I worked as a research assistant with Dr. Sejuti Rahman, where I developed a continuous sign language translation system that achieved competitive performance.